Kamalpreet07/Daily-Report/README.md

 In lab first i have leared why the most of campanies and the coders use linux over windows?

 This is because of the  following reasons:
+- Linux is secure than window.
+- Linux is open source.
+- Linux is free , while windows required paid license.
+-  Linux has Large community.